zjuhaoran/FPFORCOM/Readme.md

 ##  System Requirements

-The notebook is runs in Windows.
+The notebook runs in Windows.

 ## Hardware requirements